crazyboys/mywidget/README.md

 mywidget
 ========
 git has been set up successfully
+Lets start working on our widget.